russ-hensel/stuffdb/readme_rsh.txt

                 hyper commans work at base level
                 improved layout and data dict

-        !! paste prior is broken again
-        ** add snippet command
+        *! paste prior is broken again -- fixed on help ** add snippet command

-    ** fix close and distruction of window and perhaps the titles
+        !! prior next buttons on stuff  --- no on base for the photo page --- move to picture perhaps ** fix close and distruction of window and perhaps the titles

     !! check add copy in picture and fix
 FileNotFoundError: [Errno 2] No such file or directory: '/mnt/WIN_D/temp_photo/99/new_test/9903_004.jpg'